1st Workshop on

 Objectives

-Community annotation
+Subtask 1: Community annotation

 We’re currently collecting annotations on web data for this shared task.
 You can contribute to the annotation task by going to the Common Crawl - MLCommons Dynabench Language Identification Task.
-All contributors will be invited to be co-authors of the eventual dataset paper, and all data and annotations will be open-source.
+All contributors will be invited to be co-authors of the eventual dataset paper, and all data and annotations will be open-sourced.

 We will be holding some informal hackathons on our Discord server in order to encourage more annotations - join the server to stay updated!

-We recommend using the GlotLID corpus as a starting point for training data.
-Access to the data will be managed through the Hugging Face repository.
-Please note that the data should not be redistributed.
 We will use the same language label format as those used by GlotLID: an ISO 639-3 language code plus an ISO 15924 script code, separated by an underscore.

 For the final camera-ready submission, participants should submit a LangID system and/or dataset as well as a paper.
 Papers should be in the ACL ARR template.
 Papers can be up to 8 pages of main content (though we welcome much shorter submissions), with unlimited additional pages after the conclusion for citations, limitations and ethical considerations.
 Authors may use as many pages of appendices (after the bibliography) as they wish, but reviewers are not required to read the appendix.